Del Harris: Professional coach

 After his stint with the Bucks, Harris became head coach of the Los Angeles Lakers, winning NBA Coach of the Year honors in 1994–95, winning 48 games a year removed from being in the NBA lottery.
 In his four full seasons the Lakers won more each successive season, following 48 wins with 53, 56 and 61.
 In his third season the Lakers acquired 18-year-old Kobe Bryant and 24-year-old Shaquille O'Neal.
 Despite being the youngest team in the league and O'Neal missing 53 games due to injuries those two seasons, the Lakers eliminated the 61-win Seattle SuperSonics in the playoffs before being eliminated by the Utah Jazz with Karl Malone and John Stockton in the 1997–98 season.
-The Lakers fired Harris after leading them to a 6–6 start at the beginning of the lockout-shortened 1998–99 season.
+The Lakers fired Harris after leading them to a 6–6 start at the beginning of the lockout-shortened 1998–99 season following a loss to the Vancouver Grizzlies.

 Harris was an assistant coach for the Dallas Mavericks from 2000 to 2007.

 On July 3, 2008, the Chicago Tribune reported that Harris agreed to become an assistant coach for the Chicago Bulls along with former Charlotte Bobcats head coach Bernie Bickerstaff and longtime NBA assistant Bob Ociepka.
 Along with Bickerstaff and Ociepka, Harris was expected to help establish a veteran presence on the coaching staff and help rookie head coach Vinny Del Negro.
 In June 2009, it was reported that Harris would step down as assistant coach to the Bulls, and retire after a career spanning 50 years.

 On November 30, 2009, after the New Jersey Nets had lost their first 18 games and removed coach Lawrence Frank, GM Kiki VanDeWeghe asked Harris to come help him as he took over the coaching reins.
 Harris stayed until the week before the All-Star game and announced he would not continue on the rest of the season.
 He returned to his home in the Dallas area to be the General Manager of the Texas Legends of the NBA Development League, the Mavericks minor league affiliate.